jacobmakarsky/pepe/specs/derivation.md

 [Architecture section][architecture] for more information on how we implement this in practice.
 The L2 chain may contain pre-Bedrock history, but the L2 genesis here refers to the first Bedrock L2 block.

-Each epoch may contain a variable number of L2 blocks (one every `l2_block_time`, 2s on Optimism), at the discretion of [the sequencer][g-sequencer], but subject to the following constraints for each block:
+Each epoch may contain a variable number of L2 blocks (one every `l2_block_time`, 2s on Pepe), at the discretion of [the sequencer][g-sequencer], but subject to the following constraints for each block:

 - `min_l2_timestamp <= block.timestamp <= max_l2_timestamp`, where